-Memorandum Sample Contract for Independent Contractor Relations with Providers Providing Home Support Services in the Provider's Home1
+Memorandum Sample Contract for Independent Contractor Relations with Contractors Providing Home Support Services in the Contractor's Home1

-The attached Sample Contract is intended for use by agency providers as a template in developing agency contracts with individual providers, who are providing home support services to consumers in the provider's own home, under a Home and Community Waiver Program or similar program (the "Services Program").
+The attached Sample Contract is intended for use by agencies as a template in developing Agency contracts with individual Contractors, who are providing home support services to consumers in the Contractor's own home, under a Home and Community Waiver Program or similar program (the "Services Program").
 The terms used to describe these living arrangements vary from state to state, sometimes being referred to as "shared living," "host home," "lifesharing," and "adult foster care."
-To avoid confusion in the Sample Contract, the individual provider is simply referred to as "Contractor."
+To avoid confusion in the Sample Contract, the individual Contractor is simply referred to as "Contractor."

-The Sample Contract is designed to conform only with guidance provided by the U.S. Department of Labor and is not designed to conform with the laws and regulations of individual States.
+The Sample Contract is designed to conform with the changes made to 29

+C.F.R.
+795 "Employee or Independent Contractor Classification under the Fair Labor Standards Act" effective March 11, 2024, and with guidance provided by the U.S. Department of Labor.
+The Sample Contract is not designed to conform with the laws and regulations of individual States.
 Neither the Sample Contract nor this memorandum can be relied on as legal advice or tax advice.